metal-toolbox/flasher/docs/serverservice.md

 }
 ```

-once the task has been picked, the `firmwareSet`, `installVersions` attributes are populated
+once the task has been picked, the `firmwareSet`, `Firmware` attributes are populated

 ```json